Jungle babbler: Behaviour and ecology

-These birds are gregarious and very social.
+Jungle babblers are gregarious and very social.
 They sometimes form the core of a mixed-species foraging flock.
 They feed mainly on insects, but also eat grains, nectar and berries.
 The groups maintain territories and will defend them against neighbours, which are nevertheless sometimes tolerated.
 For their size, they are long lived and have been noted to live as long as 16.5 years in captivity.

 When foraging, some birds take up a high vantage point and act as sentinels.
 They are known to gather and mob potential predators such as snakes.
+A study of their activity budget showed them to have greater similarity to social primates than to comparable birds.

 Young birds have a dark iris.
 Older birds have an iris of a pale creamy colour and it has been found that the iris has a dark epithelium, which becomes invisible when the muscle fibres develop in the iris and make the dark basal colours invisible and thus appear cream-coloured.

 They breed throughout the year, with peak breeding in northern India being noted between March–April and July–September.
 Birds reach sexual maturity after their third year.
 The nest is built halfway up in a tree, concealed in dense masses of foliage.
 The normal clutch is three or four (but can be up to seven) deep greenish blue eggs.
 In northern India, birds breeding during July–September tend to be parasitized by the pied crested cuckoo and sometimes by the common hawk-cuckoo.
 Helpers assist the parents in feeding the young.
 Post fledging survival is very high.

 Birds fledge and females tend to leave their natal group after about two years.
 Birds within a group often indulge in allopreening, play chases and mock fights.
 When threatened by predators, they have been said to sometimes feign death.

 In culture

-These birds are very common near towns and cities particularly in northern India and are well known for their habit of moving in groups giving them the local name of "Sat Bhai" which means seven brethren but translated by the English in India to "Seven sisters".
-Visitors to India were very likely to notice these vocal and active birds and Frank Finn notes an incident during the Colonial period in India:
+Jungle babblers are very common near towns and cities, particularly in northern India.
+They are well known for their habit of moving in groups, which has earned them the local Hindi-Urdu name Sat Bhai (meaning "seven brethren"); in Indian English, however, this is often translated as the "Seven Sisters".
+Visitors to India are very likely to notice these vocal and active birds, and Frank Finn notes an incident during the colonial period in India:

 The Indian folklorist Saratcandra Mitra recorded a belief among the Lushai-Kuki people that during a solar eclipse, humans could transform into jungle babblers.